STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 Feather.
-Coloured scanning electron micrograph (SEM) of the structure of a goose down feather.
-The flat, broad vane of a feather is formed from comb-like rows of filaments called barbs, which project from either side of a central shaft (rachis, diagonally from bottom left to top right).
-Each barb has rows of minute filaments called barbules (orange).
-Goose down is the insulating layer of feathers close to the skin that helps to keep a goose warm and dry.
-Feathers are made from the protein keratin.
-Magnification: x1140 when printed 10cm wide.
+Coloured scanning electron micrograph (SEM) of the structure of a feather.
+The flat broad vane of a feather is formed by comb-like rows of filaments called barbs, which project from either side of a central shaft (rachis, diagonally across centre).
+Each barb has rows of minute filaments called barbules.
+The barbules on one side bear hooks, while those on the other have a groove.
+This arrangement hooks adjacent barbs together, linking the whole structure.
+This makes the feather strong yet flexible and light, which is ideal for flight.
+Magnification: x30 when printed 10cm wide.

 Model release not required.
 Property release not required.